koding/kdlearn/guides/understanding-vm-panel/index.md

 4. Public IP: This is the public IP for your VM.
 > type:tip
 > For free accounts, the public IPs rotate every reboot.
 5. Assigned URL: This is the system assigned URL/name for your VM.
-It's long and ugly on  purpose (so that it's never duplicated).
+It's long so that it's never duplicated.

-## Basic section

-The basic section includes basic information about your VM and some basic functionality over it.
-Each line is explained below.
+### Specs Tab

-* Assigned URL: This is the long assigned URL of your Koding VM.
+This tab shows you the basic specifications of your VM.

-* Nickname: You can rename your VM and this will update the name that appears in the right sidebar.
-* On/Off toggle: The current status of the VM.
-You can also turn off your VM from here, though we don't recommend it.
+### Disk Usage Tab
-* Disk usage: How much space you have used of your VMs available space.
+Here you can see how much disk space you have used.
-* Public IP: Your VM's public IP.
-This will change every time you start up your VM.
-For users on the Free plan, this will change each time you start up your VM.
-If your VM is Always-On, it will only change when you restart your VM.
-* Specs: Specifications your VM has.
-This is based on your current plan.
-* Provider: Your VM provider.
-In the future you will be able to choose from multiple providers.
-* Guides: The most common and useful guides to get you started using your VM.

-## More section

-The more section includes some additional settings for your VM.
-Each setting has been explained below.

-* Keep VM always on toggle: If you are a paying customer than you can chose to keep your VM Always-On.
-This means that your VM will not be shut down automatically after 60 minutes.
+### Domains Tab
-* Domains: You can enable a [short URL for your VM](http://learn.koding.com/faq/vm-hostname/) and/or [define subdomains](http://learn.koding.com/faq/vm-hostname/) and [custom domains for your VM](http://learn.koding.com/guides/domains/).
+Here you can create a [custom/short URL for your VM](http://learn.koding.com/faq/vm-hostname/) and/or [define subdomains](http://learn.koding.com/faq/vm-hostname/) and [custom domains for your VM](http://learn.koding.com/guides/domains/).
+These come in handy if you are running multiple [virtual hosts](http://learn.koding.com/guides/vhosts-and-subdomains/) on your VM.

+### VM Sharing
+[Shared VMs](http://learn.koding.com/guides/permanent-shared-vm/), another feature for our paid accounts, allows you to share your VM with other Koding members even if you are not online.

-## Advanced section
+### Advanced Tab
 The advanced section includes settings that only advanced users should use.
 If you are an unexperienced user then this section should be off limits.

 * Reinitialize VM: This button will set your VM back to its default state.
 This means that the VM will be re-imaged, as if you deleted the VM and created a new one.
-[This guide](/faq/vm-reinit/) explains the reinit function in more detail.
+[This guide](https://learn.koding.com/faq/vm-reinit/) explains the reinit function in more detail.
-* Resize VM: If you just upgraded to a paid plan you can choose to assign the necessary space.
-* Terminate VM: If you're a paying customer you can remove your VM and create a new one if you so choose.
+* Terminate VM: You can remove your VM and create a new one if you so choose.
+We recommend you reinit your VM in lieu of deleting and recreating it.

 If you encounter any issues or have any questions regarding the VM settings modal you can email us at [support@koding.com](mailto:support@koding.com) and we'll gladly help.